Power Quality Analyzers: Your Company’s First Line of Defense for Stable Power

 Given that the primary load on the feeder line monitored by this point is a fiberglass factory, a preliminary analysis suggests that the cause of these issues is likely related to this factory.

+The main production equipment at this fiberglass factory is a glass melting furnace, which is a high-energy-consumption smelting device.
 During its operation, the glass melting furnace tends to cause three-phase load imbalance, distortion, and significant fluctuations, thereby generating a large amount of harmonics.

 FAQ of Power Quality Analyzer